ipref/coredns-plugin-ipref/README.md

 ## Bugs

-The *unbound* plugin depends on libunbound(3) which is C library, to compile this you have a dependency on C and cgo.
+The *ipref* plugin depends on libunbound(3) which is C library, to compile this you have a dependency on C and cgo.
 You can't compile CoreDNS completely static.
 For compilation you also need the libunbound source code installed (`libunbound-dev` on Debian).